asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 Non-linear transformations are also common to correct non-normality of distributions.

 The square transformation $Y=X^2$ compresses small values and expand large values.
-So, it’s used to correct left-skewed distributions.
+So, it is used to correct left-skewed distributions.

 <img class="img-center" src="img/descriptive/square_transformation.png" alt="Square transformation" width="600">

-The square root transformation $Y=\sqrt x$, the logarithmic tranformation $Y= \log X$ and the inverse transformation $Y=1/X$ compresses large values and expand small values.
+The square root transformation $Y=\sqrt x$, the logarithmic transformation $Y= \log X$ and the inverse transformation $Y=1/X$ compress large values and expand small values.
 So, they are used to correct right-skewed distributions.

 <img class="img-center" src="img/descriptive/log_transformation.png" alt="Logarithmic transformation" width="600">